Royal Road Minerals (CVE:RYR) Trading Up 10% – What’s Next?

-Royal Road Minerals Limited (CVE:RYR – Get Free Report) shares traded up 10% on Friday .
+Royal Road Minerals Limited (CVE:RYR – Get Free Report)’s stock price was up 10% on Saturday .
 The stock traded as high as C$0.13 and last traded at C$0.11.
-247,000 shares changed hands during trading, an increase of 244% from the average session volume of 71,720 shares.
+Approximately 247,000 shares traded hands during trading, an increase of 244% from the average daily volume of 71,720 shares.
 The stock had previously closed at C$0.10.

 Royal Road Minerals Company Profile